oleksii-mutianov/Link-converter/README.md

 java -jar build/libs/link-converter-0.0.1-SNAPSHOT.jar
 ```

-Ensure you have mongodb available on `localhost:27017` and redis on `localhost:6379`
+Ensure you have postgres available on `localhost:5432` and redis on `localhost:6379`

 ## API documentation